 Step 3: Complete the FAFSA

-The USC Scholarship Portal is a centralized platform where you can apply for institutional and external scholarships.
-Create an account and regularly check for new opportunities.
+Check the USC Scholarship Portal for institutional and external scholarships.
+Keep an eye on new opportunities.

 Also Read: IndusInd Bank Educate For Life Scholarship Program 2025